pranavgarg13-star/Java-Assignment-2/README.md

 ---

 ## How to Run
-1. Compile the code :javac CalculatorApp.java
+1. Compile the code: javac CalculatorApp.java

 2. Run the program: java CalculatorApp